MyBitBird/commit-reminder/README.md

 ## How to run

+1 - Install the extension by searching in your VSCode Extensions or directly download from [marketplace](https://marketplace.visualstudio.com/items?itemName=BitBird.commit-reminder)
-Install the extension, press `Ctrl + Shift + p` in vscode and enter command
+2 - press `Ctrl + Shift + p` in vscode and enter commands

 **Enjoy!**